Skip to main content

 This can be managed by Ardoq admin using default viewpoints, which can be defined for each component type that exist in the organization.

-By default, all components will be previewed in the Relationship Overview viewpoint.
+By default, all components will be previewed in the Default Overview viewpoint.
 Although changing the default viewpoint is optional, it is highly recommended for Ardoq admins to do this in order to make the journeys of non-EA stakeholders in their organizations even easier, letting them explore component types in the most relevant visualizations.

 Setting up a default viewpoint step-by-step